 Except I never said otherwise.

-I use these examples to show that atheist (and religious) ideologues are equally likely to commit atrocities: atheists (and religious folks) as a whole are completely innocent of such horrors, because it’s a perversion and misuse of atheism (and religion).
+I use these examples to show that atheist idealogues (and religious ideologues) are equally likely to commit atrocities: atheists (and religious folks) as a whole are completely innocent of such horrors, because it’s a perversion and misuse of atheism (and religion).

-It’s actually kind of funny that atheists get offended by this, because they’ve been making the same fallacy toward religions for some time now.
+In a way It’s almost amusing that atheists get offended by this, because they’ve been making the same fallacy toward religions for some time now.
 The typical religious person doesn’t support the Crusades or the Jihad any more than the typical atheist supports the Holodomor.
 And the theocrats who organize(d) the Crusades/Jihad are lying bastards with their own agenda, just like Mao.

 But the total innocence of religion-overall never stopped Dawkins and other lauded atheist leaders from slandering faith as the root of genocide.